wcfjeffrey/jeffreywoo-health-ai-model/README.md

 2. Run **JeffreyWooHealth** to generate AI-powered nutrition insights
 3. Track progress toward your health goals

+## ⚖️ Disclaimer
-Disclaimer: This app provides AI-driven insights for informational purposes only.
+This app provides AI-driven insights for informational purposes only.
 It does not offer medical advice, diagnosis, or treatment.
 Please consult a qualified healthcare provider before making health-related decisions.

 ## ⚙️ Run Locally